 |79.
 Rumpler C.I|

-The classic German two-seater is covered with over 100 rare archive photos.
+The classic German two-seater is fully documented with over 100 rare archive photos -with many detail close-ups-from the author's unrivalled collection.

 |77.
 Albatros C.VII|

-The famous German WWI two-seater is covered with over 70 rare archive photos.
+The famous German WWI two-seater is exhaustively covered with over 70 rare archive photos and detailed colour notes.
+Scale plans by Marty Digmayer.

 |75.
 AGO C.I|

-German pushers are rare and the AGO is the most famous example.
+German pushers are rare and the AGO is the most famous example with its unusual twin boom configuration.
+Plenty of amazing wartime photos provide essential modelling reference.

 |74.
 RAF FE8|